aaleta/NHB_COVID/README.md

 ## Citation

-Please use the citation:
+Please use either this citation:
 ```
 Aleta, A., Martín-Corral, D., Pastore y Piontti, A. et al. Modelling the impact of testing, contact tracing and household quarantine on second waves of COVID-19.
 Nat Hum Behav 4, 964–971 (2020). https://doi.org/10.1038/s41562-020-0931-9
 ```

-Or this bibtex entry:
+Corresponding to this bibtex entry:
 ```
 @article{Aleta2020Sep,
 	author = {Aleta, Alberto and Mart{\ifmmode\acute{\imath}\else\'{\i}\fi}n-Corral, David and Pastore y.
 Piontti, Ana and Ajelli, Marco and Litvinova, Maria and Chinazzi, Matteo and Dean, Natalie E. and Halloran, M. Elizabeth and Longini Ira, Jr., M. and Merler, Stefano and Pentland, Alex and Vespignani, Alessandro and Moro, Esteban and Moreno, Yamir},